 0.5 Unit.
-1.5 lab hrs/wk.
+0.375 lecture and 1.125 lab hrs/wk.
 Repeat: 3.
-Prerequisite: Drama 131 and audition.
+No prerequisite.
+Advisory: Drama 130.

 A workshop for acting students, covering the techniques of the audition process and how to prepare for auditions, including memorizing monologues, cold reading from scripts, interview techniques, resume preparation, and finding a suitable monologue.
 (CSU)